-The local favorite and time honored Biff’s Bowling & Bar is nearby on M-53.
-Built in 1947, the bowling alley has been owned by the same family for three generations.
+The local favorite and time-honored Biff’s Bowling & Bar is nearby on M-53.
+Built-in 1947, the bowling alley has been owned by the same family for three generations.
 Al and Kimberly Yageman brought out Al’s dad in 2003 and haven’t looked back.
 Yelp and Foursquare highly rated Biff’s and it has been noted for a great family atmosphere.
 They have a full kitchen and some of the coldest beer around.
 Today it’s for sale with the hope that a new family will take the reins of this family institution.

 Most of the year-around folks in the Thumb consider The Pasta House a must-visit.
 While everyone raves about their pizza this author tends to go for their signature dishes of homemade ravioli and chicken Marcela.
 With banquet facilities next door, the Pasta House also draws special events, weddings, and large parties.

-Finally it you want a joint that is out of the ordinary head west of town to Heck’s Bar.
+Finally, if you want a joint that is out of the ordinary head west of town to Heck’s Bar.
 This place is in what was once a thriving crossroads village of Pinnebog but today the Heck’s is the sole survivor.
 They offer one of the largest selections of craft beers in the area.
-The Friday fish fry and the famous Heckle burger are Heck’s specialty’s.
+The Friday fish fry and the famous Heckle burger are Heck’s specialties.
 The décor is a bit dated but they are working on it.
 The service is fast and conversation is pleasant as it’s never overly loud.
-It is somewhat kid friendly with families surrounding large tables with grand kids in tow.
+It is somewhat kid-friendly with families surrounding large tables with grandkids in tow.
 So before you leave Kinde, come to the center of the Universe at Heck’s Bar.

 - P-39 Fighter Discovered in the Great Lakes